UI/UX Design Process Stages and Deliverables Checklist

 QA engineers check and verify UI/UX design according to their requirements at this stage, and prototypes demonstrate the logic, navigation, and fundamental UX interactions of the future software.

 It’s during this stage that developers introduce corrections.
 It’s important to establish a solution for user task implementation.
 Take everything into account here because the cost of changes after this stage is extremely high.

 2.3 Visualization (Mockups) → UI Design Deliverable

 This stage is the visualization and branding of a software product’s interface elements.
 Here, your application gains visual individuality.
 The software development team gives a full estimate for the development step based on the approved UI/UX design and project documentation.

 The cost of logic and navigation changes here is high, so add any new functionality and roles now.
 However, it’s okay to change colors, styles, or typefaces as the project evolves.

 A style guide can efficiently reduce the time devoted to the visualization stage.
 A style guide is a file containing all the unique elements, conditions of the interface elements, spaces, and typeface sizes present in the final product.
 Think of it as a set of rules that your design must follow to maintain consistency.

 An example of the style guide:

 A style guide may come before the visualization stage, allowing the creation of all screens together rather than individually.
 Wireframes and style guides help developers implement the design of all the internal screens from a template.
 This method is effective within a tight schedule and/or template-based system.

 2.4 Slicing → Pre-Development Stage

 This standard procedure begins after the approved start of the development process.
 Correct slicing means the quality of interface development.
-After slicing, everything follows standard procedure.
+After slicing, everything follows the standard procedure.
 Developers will finally implement the UI/UX design and deliver the product on time to the users, who, in turn, will leave feedback that will influence future decisions.